LindySez | Recipes

 • 4 ounces pulled pork shredded

-• 1 cup grated cheese use a combo of tastes for best results
+• 1 cup grated cheese (I like a blend of Cheddar, Monterey Jack, and Cotija)

-• pickled and thinly sliced fresh jalapeno as desired
+• Fresh and pickled jalapeños, thinly sliced as desired

 Instructions

 • Heat the oven to 450ºF (220ºC).
 Move the oven rack to the lowest position.
-NOTE: If using a ceramic pizza stone, place it in the oven at this time.
+NOTE: If using a ceramic pizza stone, place it in the oven while preheating.

-Roll the pizza dough out on a well-floured surface and fit onto the cooking pan
+• Roll the pizza dough out on a lightly floured surface and place onto a pizza pan or peel dusted with flour or cornmeal.

-Carefully place the pizza in the oven, either using a pizza peel, or if using the pan, placing it carefully in the hot oven.
-Bake for 15 minutes or until the crust is browned and the cheese is melty and bubbly.
+• Transfer the pizza carefully to the oven and bake for about 15 minutes, or until the crust is browned and the cheese is melted and bubbly.

-Allow the pizza to cool for a few minutes, then cut, serve, and enjoy.
+• Let the pizza rest a few minutes, then cut and serve.

 Notes

-Because of many variables, nutritional information cannot be provided with any accuracy.
+Because of many variables, nutritional information cannot be provided.

 Keyword BBQ, pizza, pulled pork